graphile/crystal/README.md

 * * *

+## Contributing
+Want to help testing and developing PostGraphQL?
+Check out the [contributing document](CONTRIBUTING.md) to get started quickly!

 ## Thanks
 Thanks so much to the people working on [PostgREST](https://github.com/begriffs/postgrest) which was definetly a huge inspiration for this project!
 The core contributors are awesome and taught me so much 😊.
 Ironically, they also convinced me that GraphQL was superior to REST…